Tourniquet (band): Return to thrash metal (2000–2010)

 In 2000, Tourniquet began writing more thrash-oriented songs again.
 They signed directly to Metal Blade Records, and began work on Microscopic View of a Telescopic Realm, their most technical album since Pathogenic Ocular Dissonance.
 The aforementioned albums generated comparisons to each other, and Microscopic View of a Telescopic Realm contained a sequel to the Pathogenic Ocular Dissonance song "The Skeezix Dilemma" titled "The Skeezix Dilemma Part II - The Improbable Testimony of the Pipsisewah".
-The album received rave reviews from both fans and critics.

 In 2001, Tourniquet reissued its first three albums, remastered and containing bonus tracks, on Pathogenic Records.
 In 2002, bassist Steve Andino - after filling in live for the band on many occasions - became an official member of Tourniquet.
 The band played various live venues until Aaron Guerra left the band for personal reasons.

 In 2003, Ted Kirkpatrick, Luke Easter, and Steve Andino recorded Tourniquet's seventh studio album, Where Moth and Rust Destroy, with the help of guitarists Marty Friedman (formerly of Megadeth) and Bruce Franklin (Trouble).
 This release continues the technical and progressive direction of their previous album.
 The songs "Restoring the Locust Years" and "A Ghost at the Wheel" received some radio play.
 That same year, Tourniquet released two DVDs.
 The first, Ocular Digital, includes a live show from their 2001 performance at a Dutch festival called Flevo Festival, and a concert from 1991 in Escondido, California - the first Tourniquet concert ever.
 The second DVD release, titled Circadian Rhythms – The Drumming World of Ted Kirkpatrick, included many newly recorded drum solos as well as a DVD version of The Unreleased Drum Solos of Ted Kirkpatrick.
 This release also featured segments in which Ted, at his home and around town, answers questions from fans, and takes the viewer on a partial tour of his vast collection of butterflies and insects.

 Aaron Guerra returned to Tourniquet in 2005, and they began to make sporadic appearances at concert events both in the U.S. and abroad.
 Notable shows include the Elements of Rock festival in Switzerland and Bobfest in Sweden.
 The Bobfest appearance was released on DVD as Till Sverige Med Kärlek (Swedish for "To Sweden With Love") in 2006.